hhnnhh/berlin_datascience_lab/README.md

 1. FUEL TYPE
 1. GVW_TYPE

-However, even after cleaning the variables (removing outliers and odd values), and by modeling only passes and fails (discarding aborts) and after training four different vanilla models (naive bayes, logistic regression, support vector machines (SVM) and random forest), "out of the box" all models perform extremely bad, with a ROC score of ~.5, equivalent to chance level.
+However, even after cleaning the variables (removing outliers and odd values), and by modeling only passes and fails (discarding aborts) and after training four different vanilla models (naive bayes, logistic regression, support vector machines (SVM) and random forest), "out of the box" all models perform extremely bad, with a ROC score of ~.5, which is equivalent to chance level.

 ### extended Baseline Model

 For the [second baseline model](exploration/02_baseline_model/second_baseline_model_cleaned_scaled.ipynb), the following improvements were implemented:

-* categorical features were scaled with One-Hot-Encoding
-* continuous features scaled with MinMaxScaler
+* Feature Engineering:
+  * cars with odd ODOMETER values (0,888.888,88.888,8.888,100.000) were removed
+  * FUEL_TYPE reduced from 6 to 3 categories (= Gasoline, Diesel, Other) (= "FUEL_REDUCED)
 * coping with imbalanced target value (~12% FAIL):
-  * for LogReg: class-weight = balanced
+  * for LogReg: "class-weight = balanced"
-  * for SVM: downsampling of PASS result values
+  * for SVM: downsampling the frequency of PASS result values
+  * continuous features: ODOMETER, CAR AGE
+  * categorical features: FUEL_REDUCED,VEHICLE_TYPE, GVW_TYPE

+A)
+   1. *unscaled* continuous features (ODOMETER, AGE), but
+   1. *one-hot-encoded* categorical features

+=> ROC score = .5

+B)
+   1. *scaled* continuous features (ODOMETER, AGE with MinMaxScaler)
+   1. *one-hot-encoded* categorical features

-After implementing the changes, the ROC score of the LogReg increases to .66, of the SVM to .65.
+=> ROC score of the LogReg = .66, of the SVM = .65.

+   1. *scaled* continuous features (ODOMETER, AGE with MinMaxScaler)
+   1. no categorical features used

+=> ROC score of the LogReg = .66

+**Summary:** Feature scaling of continuous features (Odometer, car age) improves ROC score.
+Odometer and car age seem crucial.
+Model type doesn't make a difference.
+We decide to stick to LogReg for now.

-### improved Model
+### Model 1

-Model 1:
-"Modeling emission results based on static car features"
+Model 1: "Modeling emission results based on static car features"

+To "beat the baseline", we decide against hyperparameter tuning, for feature selection.

-For the actual predictive model, we implemented a [data preparation toolbox](emissionscheck_alb/data_prep.py) and a [preprocessing pipeline](emissionscheck_alb/baseline_model.py) for Logistic Regression (by Marielle Dado) which was subsequently extended by Random Forest and hyperparameter tuning options (by Hannah Bohle).
+For the model, we implemented a [data preparation toolbox](emissionscheck_alb/data_prep.py) and a [preprocessing pipeline](emissionscheck_alb/baseline_model.py) for Logistic Regression (by Marielle Dado) which was subsequently extended by Random Forest and hyperparameter tuning options (by Hannah Bohle).

 In particular, data was preprocessed with the following features:

-   * categorical features were scaled with One-Hot-Encoding
+* Feature Cleaning:
+  * cars with odd ODOMETER values (0,888.888,88.888,8.888,100.000 *and above 400.000*) were removed
+* Preprocessing Pipeline:
-  * continuous features scaled with MinMaxScaler
+  * continuous features: **MinMaxScaler**
+  * categorical features: **One-Hot-Encoding**
 * coping with imbalanced target value (~12% FAIL):
-  * for LogReg: class-weight = balanced
+  * for LogReg: "class-weight = balanced"
-* keeping only pass/fail results (no aborts or else)

 Interestingly, a LogReg with the following features:
 * [categorical:] "VEHICLE_TYPE", "FUEL_TYPE", "GVW_TYPE",